maxedahlgren/maxedah-com/src/about.md

 # about

-I have a website and I'm still deciding what to do with it.
+I have a website and I'm still figuring out what to do with it.

 [home](index.html)